dekuNukem/PicoRC/mac_se_se30.md

 ### Blanking Plate

-* Pull the rivet apart
+* Pull apart the nylon rivets

 * Insert the "hollow tube" into a blanking plate

-* Cover the hole from outside, then the other from inside, make sure the tube goes through both.
+* Cover the hole from outside, then the other plate from inside, make sure the tube goes through both.

 * Insert the "plunger" to fasten it together.